Can closing costs be included in the loan?

 - Find a low– or no–closing–cost loan

-When buying a home, you usually have four options for covering the closing costs:
+When buying a home, borrowers usually have four ways to cover the closing costs:

-- Pay all of the closing costs on your own
+- Pay all closing costs out of pocket on closing day

 - Negotiate seller concessions where the seller pays for some or all of the costs